nimblemachines/kinetis-chip-equates/README.md

     KSDK_1.3.0/platform/devices/

-there is a directory for each chip, and in that directory is an [SVD file - a gawdawful XML file that describes all the registers and register fields](http://www.keil.com/pack/doc/CMSIS/SVD/html/).
-I've included all of the SVD files here, in the directory `SVD/`.
+there is a directory for each chip, and in that directory is a [CMSIS-SVD file - a gawdawful XML file that describes all the registers and register fields](http://www.keil.com/pack/doc/CMSIS/SVD/html/).
+I've included all of the CMSIS-SVD files here, in the directory `SVD/`.

 # How do I use this?